Berkeley-CS61B/website-sp24/projects/proj3/index.md

   game '[Kirby 64 - The Crystal Shards](https://www.youtube.com/watch?v=5uu2TWli-_M)' is an example of what an isometric 2.5D world looks like).
 One particularly interesting example is [Dorottya Urmossy and David Yang's Fall 2022 submission](https://www.youtube.com/watch?v=XJBQYucuAKc&t=94s), which is a 2.5D first-person view, i.e. the world is 3D but the entities are 2D.

+- Implement a battle system that allows players to interact with moving enemies and obstacles.
+Assign the player a health value, place collectibles that restore health around the map, and create randomly-moving enemies/objects that inflict damage on and receive damage from the player.

 ### 7 Points Secondary Features

 - Add the ability for the user to "replay" their most recent save, visually displaying all the actions taken since